lassetotl/fys-stk/project 3/ReadMe.md

 ### src
 Folder that contains the codes used to produce results, as well as a subfolder `bonus` containing the codes for the bias-variance analysis.

+- `Building_own_FFNN.py` : Python Class which is our own writte backbone for Feed forwards neural network.
+This class has function for encoding for onehot vectors, feed forward function, backpropagation and training function for our network.
+It also includes function for sigmoid function and a function that calculated the predictions.
 - `Dataprep_A.ipynb`: Jupyter notebook that covers our data preparation with pandas, incl. correlation analysis and feature extraction.
 - `Random_Forest_Analysis.ipynb`: Notebook displaying the development of a boosted random forest model for predicting heart disease diagnosis using scikit learn functionalities.
+- `Tensorflow_FFNN.py` :  Python script that imports tensorflow library and performs feed forward neural network.
+There are two function, first function "create_NN" simply performs neural network, while the second function "create_NN_search" performs a grid seatch for optimal architecture.
+- `imports_from_ownFFNN.py` : Python scirpt which is used to import from "Building_own_FFNN.py" as does a grid search for finding optimal hyper-parameters.

 ## Tests
 No tests have been made for the core, but it was last ran with the operating system `Ubuntu 22.04 LTS`.